 How is it assessed?

-You will be continually assessed by our highly experienced St John Ambulance Cymru trainers in line with current HSE guidelines.
+Assessment is carried out by our highly experienced St John Ambulance Cymru trainers in line with current HSE guidelines.
 This will be done through practical demonstrations, hands-on experience, and Q&A sessions.
-There will also be a test at the end where you will need to answer multiple choice questions.
+Alongside continuous assessment, there will also be a test at the end where you will need to answer multiple choice questions.

 certification-icon-emergency-first-aid-at-work-course.jpg